sigasi/sigasi_insights/opinion/poc-a-pile-of-cores.md

 ### The Python-based Infrastructure
-PoC has a huge set of testbenches for mostly all IP cores, which are published for local evaluations on the user's workstation.
-The users can also investigate our IP core's behavior by viewing the generated waveforms in a simulator of his choice.
+PoC has a huge set of testbenches for mostly all IP cores, which are also published for local evaluations on the user's workstation.
+The users can investigate our IP core's behavior by viewing the generated waveforms in a simulator of theirs choice.
 For this use case, PoC contains pre-configured waveform configuration files.

 Supplying testbenches for different FPGA manufacturer and various simulator vendors is a time intensive task, especially when different operating system platforms should be supported.
-To provide and automate all this, we provide a Python-based infrastructure, with an unified command line interface.
+To provide and automate all this, we provide a Python-based infrastructure, with a unified command line interface.
 This infrastructure supports platform independent testbench and synthesis checks for all tools, platforms and targets.
 An additional feature of this infrastructure is to check new vendor tool releases, if PoC's IP cores and testbenches still provide the comparable results, especially when vendors change their algorithms or even tool chains for new device families.